 AAC is in-network with the major insurance providers, and we can easily verify your insurance coverage, privately and confidentially.

-How Can I Pay for Alcohol and Drug Addiction Treatment Without Insurance?
+How Can I Pay for Alcohol and Drug Rehab in Florida Without Insurance?

 In the ideal world, finances would not be an obstacle to getting quality care and a comprehensive treatment plan, but this is not the reality for most people.
 Treatment-seeking individuals in FL can seek free or low-cost treatment even if they have no insurance coverage.8